Will-McBurney/uva-cs3140-fa23.github.io/office_hours.md

 TA Office Hours will be announced by the time Homework 1 is posted.

-Professor Office Hours are in their offices (Prof. McBurney 404 Rice)
+Professor Office Hours (Rice 404)

+* Mondays 1 to 4 p.m.
+* Tuesdays 10 to 11 a.m.
+* Wednesdays 10 a.m to Noon

 Schedule forthcoming.